imminfo/ymir/README.md

     mkdir build
     cd build
     cmake -DCMAKE_BUILD_TYPE=Release ..
-    cmake --build .
+    cmake --build . && cd ..

-Now it will build a number of Ymir programs to run: tests, benchmarks and ready-to-use scripts.
+It will build a number of Ymir programs to run: tests, benchmarks and ready-to-use scripts.

 You can test Ymir with running

-    python3 test.py
+    python3 ytest.py

 For benchmarks you need to download benchmark files (if you haven't download `Source code [FULL]`):